ethereum/EIPs/SIPS/sip-10.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->
-This SIP proposes to add the ability for Delegates to mint, burn & exchange on their owners behalf.
+This SIP proposes to add the ability for Delegates to mint & burn on their owners behalf.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->